The Book of Watermarks: Development

-The Book of Watermarks was developed over the course of two years by three staff members of Arc Entertainment, led by director Takashi Kobayashi.
+The Book of Watermarks was developed over the course of two years by three developers at Watermark, led by designer Takashi Kobayashi who was previously employed by KAZe and designed Digital Pinball: Last Gladiators.
+Sony's Arc Entertainment helped produce the game.
 Kobayashi stated the game was developed under several influences, primarily the Shakespeare play The Tempest, of which Prospero plays a character, the Jorge Luis Borges story The Library of Babel, and the 1991 Peter Greenaway film Prospero's Books, as well as heavy use of Classical and Renaissance aesthetics and philosophy.
 Sony Computer Entertainment held a release event and interview with Kobayashi on 14 July 1999 in Ginza.
 At the event, Kobayashi praised the game as a "game for adults", reflecting upon his aim of developing a game that "has an appropriate amount of intelligence, have a world that arouses the imagination, and (is not) noisy."
 The soundtrack of the game is partly contributed to by Irish composer Moya Brennan, member of Clannad and sister to Irish new age artist Enya.
+Despite the entire game having been filmed and localized in English, it was not released outside Japan.

 Reception

 The Book of Watermarks received lukewarm attention upon release.
-Chinese publication Game Software praised the game's production as "outstanding among similar works" due to the involvement of Sony Computer Entertainment, although finding the puzzles "a bit too difficult".
-Japanese magazine Dengeki Playstation praised the "splendor" of the game's graphics, although found the movement of the camera slow and "unsuitable for impatient people".
+Chinese publication Game Software praised the game's production as "outstanding among similar works" due to the involvement of Sony Computer Entertainment, although found the puzzles "a bit too difficult".
+Japanese magazine Dengeki PlayStation praised the "splendor" of the game's graphics, although found the movement of the camera slow and "unsuitable for impatient people".

 Retrospective

-The Book of Watermarks has retrospectively been provided with more attention, with favorable reception of the game as a unique entry in the early catalog of the PlayStation, and indicative of the appetite for Japanese developers to release unusual or experimental titles.
+The Book of Watermarks has retrospectively been provided with more attention, with favorable reception of the game as a unique entry in the catalog of the PlayStation, and indicative of the appetite for Japanese developers to release unusual or experimental titles.
 Simon Parkin of Eurogamer stated the game was "memorable" and part of an effort by developers "to paint their visions in full, often without compromise, in a way that only the best-funded independent game-makers are able to do today."
 Similarly, in a retrospective of the PlayStation's twentieth anniversary, Edge cited The Book of Watermarks as an example of the "unusual curios" and "leftfield releases" on the platform.
 Keith Stuart of The Guardian similarly cited The Book of Watermarks as part of a genre of "eerie" games on the PlayStation, stating the console featured "weird, traumatising games because (it) was so successful, game development was still relatively inexpensive and European publishers were enthusiastically importing Japanese titles."